bardetad/atiamML/code/README.md

 ### 2. Loading VAE, visualization & sampling latent space

 Instead of using the default mode **"train"** in command, use the mode **"load"** with flag.
-This mode enables to use trained VAE and do some stuffs with it (e.g. PCA, t-sne, generation ...).
+This mode enables to use trained VAE and do some stuff with it (e.g. PCA, t-sne, generation ...).
 ```{r, engine='bash', count_lines}
 -mode "load"
 ```